ciatph/laravel-blog/README.md

 ## Usage

 1. Clone this repository into your local directory.
-2. Navigate to the cloned directory from the command line.
-Run Composer install.
+2. Navigate to the cloned directory from the command line. <br> Run Composer install.
 3. Open .env.
 See DB_DATABASE.
 Create a `blog` database in MySQL.
-4. Navigate via command prompt to the cloned directory. <br> Run `composer install`.
-5. Run `php artisan migrate`.
+4. Run `php artisan migrate`.
-6. Run this project on browser: `php artisan serve`.
+5. Run this project on browser: `php artisan serve`.
 Open the resulting URL to a web browser.

 <br>